This is Golfer Geeks’ Titleist GT2 driver review.

 Wallet Damage: (4) ~$649 – Not cheap.

-Titleist designed the GT2 driver for maximum forgiveness and explosive distance—and based on my testing, they nailed it.
+Titleist says they designed the GT2 driver for maximum forgiveness and explosive distance—and based on my testing, they nailed it.

-It just quietly does the job—launching solid, playable drives even when your swing isn’t “on”.
+It just quietly does the job—launching solid, long, playable drives even when your swing isn’t “on”.

 If you’re looking for a driver that gives you more distance, more forgiveness, and fewer disasters off the tee, the GT2 should be at the top of your list.